Endlich: Spenden für soziale Einrichtungen von der Steuer absetzbar.

 Economic downturn fails to dampen philanthropy.

-Philanthropy is flourishing despite the downturn, according to a Barclays Wealth report.
+Philanthropy is flourishing despite the downturn, according to a Barclays Wealth

 Telegraph.co.uk (13.7.2009)